Cookie Gilchrist: Career

 Gilchrist then joined the roster of the Buffalo Bills of the fledgling American Football League.
 Incidentally, Gilchrist was Buffalo's backup plan: they had actually drafted Ernie Davis to be the team's franchise running back in 1962.
 Davis instead chose the NFL, but died of leukemia before ever playing a down of professional football.
 The Bills instead signed Gilchrist as a free agent.
 While with Buffalo, Gilchrist played fullback and kicked, though he insisted he could have played both ways.
 He was the first 1,000-yard American Football League rusher, with 1,096 yards in a 14-game schedule in 1962.
 That year, he set the all-time AFL record for touchdowns with 13, and he earned AFL MVP honors.
 Gilchrist rushed for a professional football record 263 yards and five touchdowns in a single game against the New York Jets in 1963.
-Though he was with the Bills for only three years (1962–1964), he remains the team's ninth-leading rusher all-time, and led the league in scoring in each of his three years as a Bill.
+That year saw him almost record a 1,000-yard season before a 44-yard run of his was nullifed by a penalty in the last game of the season.
+Although he was with the Bills for only three years (1962–1964), he remains the team's ninth-leading rusher all-time, and led the league in scoring in each of his three years as a Bill.
+Gilchrist was so focused on football that according to teammate Paul Maguire, prior to the pivotal season finale game in 1964, Gilchrist stood up in the tense locker room and said, "I'm going to tell you something.
+If we don't win this game, I'm going to beat the s--- out of everybody in this locker room."
+Apparently, when the coaches came into the locker room right after he had said that, Gilchrist added, "And I'm going to start with you, Coach.
+I'm going to kick your ass first."
 Gilchrist ran for 122 yards in the Bills' 1964 American Football League championship defeat of the San Diego Chargers, 20–7.
 His 4.5 yard/rush average is second as a Bill only to O.J.
 Simpson.
 One of Gilchrist's strengths was blocking.
 Gilchrist's blocking was mentioned by broadcaster and ex-coach John Madden during a CBS TV broadcast in the 1987 season, saying "Cookie Gilchrist may have been the best blocking running back that ever played the game."